What Is Somatics — And How Does It Actually Work?

 What Somatics Actually Works With

-Somatic work focuses on the nervous system — first of all exploring, how it learned to keep you safe.
+Somatic work focuses on the nervous system — first exploring how it learned to keep you safe.

 Your body is constantly asking questions like: